 Tips for a Digital Nomad Capsule Wardrobe

-There are a few general rules that will help making a truly varied lifestyle easier to pack for:
+There are a few general rules that will help to make a truly varied lifestyle easier to pack for:

-- Opt for well-made, durable fabrics and pieces that are easy to clean (e.g. not dry clean only).
-Consider choosing antimicrobial fabrics, particularly in active wear.
+Opt for well-made, durable fabrics and pieces that are easy to clean – Consider choosing antimicrobial fabrics, particularly in active wear.
 These are the best travel fabrics.

 Digital Nomad Packing List: Gear